Finitech-SDP/robot-control/README.md

 > \<ip-address> is usually 192.168.105.4

 * Run `./main.py` on EV3 for an interactive command console
-* Run `./main.py server` on EV3 for server remote control!
+* Run `./main.py server` on EV3 for server remote control
 ### Interactive Console Commands
 #### Direction identifiers
 * F: Forward